MixinNetwork/mixin/doc/mixin-kernel-transactions.md

 - **version**: a uint8 number to hint the current transaction format.

-The genesis input is only used when the network boot from genesis.json, only those genesis Kernel Nodes accept transactions have this kind of inputs.
+The genesis input is only used when the network boot from genesis.json, only those genesis Kernel Nodes that accept transactions have this kind of inputs.

 ```json
 {